uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In 1897, Indian Affairs official Martin Benson reported that the industrial schools in Manitoba and the Northwest Territories had been “hurriedly constructed of poor materials, badly laid out, without due provision for lighting, heating or ventilation.”
 In addition, drainage was poor, and water and fuel supplies were inadequate.[^355] Conditions were not any better in the church-built boarding schools.
-In 1904, Indian Commissioner David Laird echoed Benson’s comments when he wrote<!--x-->
-#### Graph 5 Residential school tuberculosis death rates per 1,000 population, Named and Unnamed registers combined, 1869–1965
+In 1904, Indian Commissioner David Laird echoed Benson’s comments when he wrote <!-- page 102 -->#### Graph 5 Residential school tuberculosis death rates per 1,000 population, Named and Unnamed registers combined, 1869–1965

 [Sorry, chart not yet available in the plain-text TRC project]